Of Swarms and Splits - Beekeeping Class

 Managing your hives for swarming is our most important Spring activity as beekeepers, and it can take years to learn.
 Join us for this field class at our apiary in Shoreline to gain experience in proactively managing your hive for swarms and learning how to utilize splitting your hive to both control swarms and build a sustainable apiary.

-If you lives in a city or suburb, controlling swarms is a must for the sake of your neighbors.
+If you live in a city or suburb, controlling swarms is a must for the sake of your neighbors.
 Splitting your hives can be an integral part of swarm management, and should be a comfortable skill used by every beekeeper.
 If you master swarms and splits, you will never have to buy bees again.

 We keep our class sizes small (maximum 8 people) so that we can give appropriate attention to every student.
 Our goal is for you to succeed in your beekeeping endeavor, and we believe that the only way to do that is by working in small groups, teaching through both classroom time and hands-on field work with actual bees.